 Identifying TOD-Capable Locations using D Variables: Flipping the Recipe on making the TOD Cake

-The transportation-land use field has argued for transit-oriented developments (TODs) due to several benefits such as reduced driving, more active travel with positive health outcomes, and decreased GHG emissions and vehicle ownership.
-Locations with features that align with TODs are generally unaffordable, pricing out households that may be from disadvantaged groups.
+The transportation-land use field has argued for transit-oriented developments (TODs) due to several benefits such as reduced driving and potential use of travel options with positive health outcomes.
+However, locations with features that align with TODs are generally undersupplied.
 In the U.S. context, the production of TODs has been relatively rare.
-With the intersecting crises of climate, unaffordability, and demographic shifts in the U.S. population, there is a need for effective mechanisms to help enable the production of mixed-use communities embedded in active travel and transit networks.
+With the intersecting crises of unaffordability and demographic shifts in the U.S. population, there is a need for effective mechanisms to help enable the production of mixed-use communities embedded in active travel and transit networks.
 Most often, a top-down regulatory process including zoning plus comprehensive or special plans are used to help TODs emerge.
-Additionally, local government actions are incentivized by private market forces such as real-estate developers who identify markets for sustainable communities.
+Additionally, local government actions are incentivized by private market forces such as real-estate developers who identify markets for TOD-aligned communities.
 However, these processes are reactionary, while the need is more urgent.
-Therefore, we argue for flipping this time consuming and expensive top-down recipe.
-We contend that using the D variables documented in the EPA Smart Location Database (US EPA, 2021) can reveal locations that have the ingredients for making TOD-capable, mixed-use places.
-Our approach should be especially impactful in communities with low-income and racial/ethnic minority households, that have limited resources to impact macro-level policy, and are negatively affected through housing unaffordability and transit dependency.
-Over time, land use markets evolve to an equilibrium such that some locations become TOD-lite under an existing umbrella of zoning regulations; however, most places even in the same geography do not grow into mixed-use sustainable developments.
+Therefore, we argue for flipping this time-consuming and expensive top-down recipe.
+We contend that using the D variables, documented in the EPA Smart Location Database (US EPA, 2021), can reveal locations that have the ingredients for making TOD-capable, mixed-use places.
+Our approach should be especially impactful in communities that are focused on creating livable and vibrant neighborhoods.
+Over time, land use markets evolve to an equilibrium such that some locations become TOD-lite under an existing umbrella of zoning regulations; however, most places even in the same geography do not mature into mixed-use sustainable developments.
 A deeper investigation could help identify organically emerging TOD-capable locations.
-Locations with a sub-set of features for a TOD could be incentivized to develop into a more TOD-aligned locations.
+Places with a sub-set of features for a TOD could be incentivized to develop into more TOD-aligned locations.
 In terms of the policy toolkit, a census block group (CBG) with several of the D variables showing high values but missing some key ingredients such as destination accessibility or distance to transit, could be places for strategic transit and active travel investments.
-Other CBGs might have lower density and diversity but might score high on other D variables.
+Many CBGs might have lower density and diversity but might score high on other D variables.
 Such locations could be incentivized through mixed use and infill development, without changing anything else on the D-variable ingredient list.
 In essence, we contend that practitioners need a toolkit to identify sub-markets for transit capable, affordable, mixed-use developments, which must evolve in an urban setting but are often ignored because they do not rise to the level of comprehensive or special plans.
 Our project will create a toolkit to help identify such TOD-capable locations.
 Project outputs will include: 1.
 A practice-ready toolkit to identify TOD-capable locations, at the CBG level, across large Metropolitan Statistical Areas.
-2. A replicable framework to engage community leaders from disadvantaged locations as well as practitioners in local/regional agencies for gathering input for effective TOD implementation.
-3. An opensource publicly accessible web app that allows various stakeholders to learn and implement similar ideas in various geographies.
+2. A replicable framework to engage expert practitioners in local/regional agencies for gathering input for effective TOD implementation.
+3. An open-source publicly accessible web app that allows various stakeholders to learn and implement similar ideas in various geographies.
 4. A public-facing technical report documenting the research approach, method, and findings.
-5. Two conference presentations and journal manuscripts for a scientific audience.
+5. At least one conference presentation and journal manuscript for a scientific audience.

 - Record URL: